Five business coach questions to ask if you want to find a good one!

 Question 5: What results have you achieved for your clients?

 Good business coaching should have a measurable impact and there should be case studies and figures to support it.
-While there may be issues of confidentiality a good coach should be at least doubling turnover for their clients
+While there may be issues of confidentiality a good coach should return results higher than their actual fee and should clearly deliver tangible outcomes that improve a business as agreed with the client.

 Running a successful business is extremely hard work and a good coach can help you achieve unbelievable results but you do need to find one you can work with – be picky, ask these business coach questions and remember that you’re paying the bill!